By Alessandro Deligios – Art in Tanzania internship

 Sources:

-– (About climate issue and international relations)
+– (About climate issues and international relations)

 J. Grieco, G. J. Ikenberry, M. Mastanduno, Introduzione alle relazioni internazionali, UTET, 2017